equinor/SCREEN/src/GaP/README.md

-To set up a PFLOTRAN simulation run, users must first complete the pre-processing and preliminary assessment phase, which involves creating Well and Pressure instances.
+To set up a CIRRUS (PFLOTRAN-OGS) simulation run, users must first complete the pre-processing and preliminary assessment phase, which involves creating Well and Pressure instances.
 These instances provide the necessary wellbore and pressure data for the simulation.
-Additionally, users need to have template PFLOTRAN input files that outline the simulation setup (TEMP-0.in) and the grid (TEMP_GRD.grdecl).
+Additionally, users need to have template CIRRUS input files that outline the simulation setup (TEMP-0.in) and the grid (TEMP_GRD.grdecl).
 These templates describe a basic "shoebox" model with a layer cake grid representing the vertical space from mean sea level to the reservoir, including the ocean water column and overburden rocks.

 The resulting simulation model is a 3D representation of the wellbore, with the well represented in a logically refined grid (LGR) at the center of the model.
 The zonation and assignment of transport properties in the model reflect the discrete sections of the well (cement bond, cement plugs, open hole).
 Casings are not discretely represented as grid cells but are modeled using transmissibility multipliers, which are set to zero by default to act as perfect barriers.
 The transport properties of the cement materials are assigned during the Well instance creation, while the properties of the reservoir and overburden rocks need to be manually set.